 - Keep the interface clean with negative space – please read getUXperienced! – part 1 “Leverage Negative Space (White Space) Effectively”

 Below, our Clinical Study Management solution, leverages a wizard design pattern to provide an automatic way to generate the right list of regulatory documents required for a local clinical trial site anywhere in the world.
 To learn more, visit: https://princetonblue.com/solutions/study-start-up/

 In this example of “Initiating a New Clinical Study”, we broke down the process into four distinct milestones:

 The intuitive web-based distilled-down forms take advantage of the Wizard-based best practices (above), such as auto-populating form information, minimizing the number of milestones, and having a clean interface – to name a few… The solution and the UX principals, such as wizards leveraged in this solution, had a direct impact of us winning the Best Overall Application award at Appian World 2016.

 In summary, Christopher Alexander, laid the foundation (pun definitely intended) for the Wizard design patterns we use in building (again, pun definitely intended) our award-winning digital transformation solutions.

 Let us demonstrate our award-winning digital transformation applications, that applies this design element, as you await part three of getUXperienced!
-Please visit our website at http://www.princetonblue.com and for a personalized demonstration contact us at [email protected].
+Contact us for a personalized demonstration.